-User acceptance testing is a kind of testing performed by the end-user for clients to verify the software system before the software application moves into the production environment.
-UAT is performed in the final phases of testing after functional, integration, and system testing are done.
+Acceptance testing is a type of testing performed by the end-user for clients to verify the software system before the software application moves into the production environment.
+Hence, testing is performed in the final phases after functional, integration, and system testing.

-The main purpose of UAT is validating end-to-end business flow.
+The main purpose of acceptance testing is to validate end-to-end business flow.
 It doesn't focus on cosmetic errors, spelling mistakes, or system testing.
-User acceptance testing process is carried out in a different testing environment with a production-like data setup.
-It is a kind of black-box testing where two or more end users are involved.
+User acceptance testing is done in a different testing environment with a production-like data setup.
+It is a kind of black-box testing involving two or more end users.

 - End users

-Once the software has been through unit, integration, and system testing the need for user acceptance testing plan arises as developers might have built software based on the requirements document by their understanding.
+Once the software has been through unit, integration, and system testing, the need for a user acceptance testing plan arises.
+Developers might have built software based on the requirements document by their understanding.
 And for the required changes during development may not be communicated effectively to them.
-So while testing, if the final product is accepted by the client or end-user, a user acceptance testing plan, is required.
+So while testing, a plan is required if the client or end-user accepts the final product.

-Developers build software dependent on the requirements document that is their understanding of the requirements and may not be what the clients expect from the software.
-Requirements of a change during the project and may not be communicated effectively to the developers.
+Developers build software dependent on the requirements document that they understand and may not be what the clients expect from the software.
+Change requirements during the project may not be communicated effectively to the developers.

 - Business requirements should be available.